An anterior placenta may or may not cause trouble during labor and delivery. Find out how to have the natural birth you want.

-What Is an Anterior Placenta?
+What is an Anterior Placenta?

-The placenta (the organ that nourishes baby through pregnancy) typically attaches to the uterus in the back (posterior) of the uterus, though it can attach anywhere, including the sides, top, bottom (also known as placenta previa) and the front (anterior).
-So an anterior placenta is a placenta that has attached to the front of the uterus.
-It is diagnosed during an ultrasound.
+The placenta (the organ that nourishes baby through pregnancy) typically attaches to the uterus in the back (posterior), though it can attach anywhere, including the sides, top, bottom (also known as placenta previa), and the front (anterior).

 Though having an anterior placenta isn’t a problem for the most part, there are some things that can be a bit… annoying.
 An anterior placenta can make those little things that help connect you with your baby in utero harder to uncover.
 Here are some of the things that can be more difficult with an anterior placenta:

 Even with a handheld doppler, it may be difficult to hear baby’s heartbeat in the early part of the second trimester.

-In general, women with anterior placentas will feel baby kick later than those with posterior placentas.
+In general, women with anterior placentas feel baby kick later than those with posterior placentas.
 They may even feel more muted movement, though many feel plenty of movement on the sides, top, and on the bladder!

 Many natural mamas find belly mapping to be a useful tool to bond with baby, to be keenly aware of baby’s position, and to be able to take steps to change the baby’s position if needed.
-With an anterior placenta, it may be difficult to tell where exactly the baby is because the placenta cushions any movements in the front.
+With an anterior placenta, it may be difficult to tell where exactly the baby is, because the placenta cushions any movements in the front.

-Will an Anterior Placenta Change Through Pregnancy?
+Will an Anterior Placenta Change During Pregnancy?